ElRapt/ElRapt/README.md

 # 👨‍💻 About Me

 Hi!
-I’m Lucas, a 21-year-old French computer science master's student.
+I’m Lucas, a 21-year-old French computer science master's student in Clermont-Ferrand.
 I'm enthusiastic about software development, Python, and always looking for new side projects.
-Learn more about me on [GitHub](https://www.github.com/ElRapt).

 <br>